Code a decision tree from scratch in Python

-In this article, I’ll show you how to program a decision tree in Python using ONLY MATH.
-In this way, I will help you understand how this algorithm works deep down.
+In this article, we’ll learn how to program a decision tree from scratch in Python using ONLY MATH.

 Let’s get started.